Rangers vs. Nationals Player Props Betting Odds

-Oddsmakers have set player props for Marcus Semien, Lane Thomas and others when the Texas Rangers visit the Washington Nationals at Nationals Park on Friday at 7:05 PM ET.
+Player prop bet odds for Marcus Semien, Lane Thomas and others are available when the Texas Rangers visit the Washington Nationals at Nationals Park on Saturday (first pitch at 4:05 PM ET).

 Bet on this matchup or its props with BetMGM!